rudolphalmeida/graphics_bundle/README.md

 Note
 ----

++ I recommend using the `git clone` command to clone the repo instead of downloading the `.zip` file.
+That way you can easily update to the latest version using just a `git pull` command.

 + The code assumes that chapters are arranged in the final order.

 + Please do not interact with the new Google Chrome instance opened by the script.